 Three Reasons for Decanting Wine

-- Old wines that have been cellared properly will contain sediment due to the aging process.
+- Old wines that have been in a wine cellared for years will contain sediment due to the aging process.
 By properly decanting wine, the sediment will remain in the bottle.

-- Decanting wine can benefit young full-bodied red wines.
+- Decanting wine can benefit young, full-bodied red wines.
 When the wine comes in contact with oxygen, the aromas present in the wine are released.
-The decanter in this case should be a wide bottomed decanter.
-Wide body decanters provide more surface area for oxygen to allow aromas from the wine to be released.
+The decanter, in this case, should be wide-bottomed.
+See the photo above.
+Widebody decanters provide more surface area for oxygen to allow aromas from the wine to be released.

-- The presentation of wine in a beautiful crystal decanter adds to the ambience of a beautifully set table and prepared dinner.
+- The presentation of wine in a beautiful crystal decanter adds to the ambiance of a beautifully set the table and prepared dinner.

 - Use a lit candle or lamp.
-Hold the bottle of wine so that the area just below the neck of the wine bottle can be seen through the light while pouring.
+Hold the bottle of wine so that the area just below the neck of the wine bottle is in view while pouring.
 Ever so slowly begin pouring the aged wine into the decanter.
 Be patient.
 Hold the bottle as much as possible perpendicular to the candle.
-As the last one-third of the wine is poured, carefully watch for sediment.
+Observe as little wine remains in the bottle.
 Stop pouring when any sediment appears in the neck of the bottle.

 - Are you storing your wines properly?
 Check our brief description on how to properly store wine.